sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 });
 ```

-The code above uses several `plot()` options to strip the chart of all the extras, and set the axes the way we want.
+The preceding code uses several `plot()` options to strip the chart of all the extras, and set the axes the way we want.
 Let's consider each option in turn.

 * `series` tells flot how we want it to graph the data series.
 In our case we want a line chart (which is the default type) but we want to fill the area from the line down to the x-axis, so we set `fill` to `true`.
 This option creates an area chart instead of a line chart.
 Because our charts are so short, an area chart will keep the data visible.
-Also because of the short height of our charts, we want the line itself to be as small as possible to match, so we set `lineWidth` to `1` (pixel), and we can dispense with shadows by setting `shadowSize` to `0`.
+For the same reason, we want the line itself to be as small as possible to match, so we set `lineWidth` to `1` (pixel), and we can dispense with shadows by setting `shadowSize` to `0`.
 * `xaxis` defines the properties of the x-axis.
 We don't want to include one on these charts, so we set `show` to `false`.
 We do, however, need to explicitly set the range of the axis.
 If we don't, flot will create one automatically, using the range of each series.
-Since our data doesn't have consistent values for all years (the Middle East & North Africa data set, for example, doesn't include data before 1968) we need to make flot use the exact same x-axis range on all charts, so we specify a range from `1960` to `2011`.
+Since our data doesn't have consistent values for all years (the Middle East & North Africa data set, for example, doesn't include data before 1968), we need to make flot use the exact same x-axis range on all charts, so we specify a range from `1960` to `2011`.
 * `yaxis` is much like the `xaxis` options.
 We don't want to show one, but we do need to specify an explicit range so that all of the charts are consistent.
 * `grid` tells flot how to add grid lines and tick marks to the charts.
-For now, we don't want anything extra, so we turn the grid completely off by setting `show` to `false`.
+For now, we don't want anything extra, so we turn off the grid completely by setting `show` to `false`.

 We can check the result in figure NEXTFIGURENUMBER to make sure the charts appear as we want.

 <figure><div id='track-chart2'></div><figcaption>Separating individual data sets into multiple charts can make it easier to see the details of each set.</figcaption></figure>

 Next we turn to the decoration for the chart.
 We're obviously missing labels for each region, but adding them takes some care.
-Our first thought might be to include a legend along with each chart in the same `<div>`.
+Your first thought might be to include a legend along with each chart in the same `<div>`.
 Flot's event handling, however, will work much better if we can keep all the charts—and only the charts—in their own `<div>`.
 That's going to require some restructuring of our markup.
 We'll create a wrapper `<div>` and then place separate `<div>`s for the charts and the legends within it.
-We can use the <span class="smcp">CSS</span> `float` property to position them side-by-side.
+We can use the <span class="smcp">CSS</span> `float` property to position them side by side.

 ``` {.html .numberLines}
 <div id="charts-wrapper">